JustinAzoff/zeek-pdns/README.md

 This is helpful because the PTR record itself for 74.125.225.18 is ord08s12-in-f18.1e100.net.

-Some examples of questions this database can answer faster than using raw logs:
+Examples of questions this database can answer faster than the raw logs:

  * Did anything ever resolve example.com, and if so, when was the first time?
  * What IPs has example.com resolved to?